How To Identify Your Breast Shape To Find The Perfect Fitting Bra

 7. Constricted or Tubular and Snoopy Breasts

-Both of these breast shapes look kind of like torpedoes or pointy pyramids and are fuller on bottom then they are at the top.
+This breast shape look kind of like torpedoes or pointy pyramids and are fuller on bottom than they are at the top.

 The most common problems associated with this breast shape is a lot of bras will gap at the top of the cup due loss in breast tissue mass.
 When it comes to fitting is a lot like the swooping breast shape.
 The main problem you’ll have with finding a bra that fits is having the top of the cup gap.
 I recommend a demi or not as full coverage bra to remedy this problem.